anthonytagorda/bus-ease/README.md

 2. Compile and run the server class.
 3. Compile and run the operator class.
 4. Compiler and run the conductor class.
-5. Compile and run the client class last.
+5. Compile and run the passenger class last.

 ## ERD Diagram

 ## Modules
 - Admin Module
-- User Module
+- Passenger Module
 - Conductor Module
 - Operator Module